2025 EuroLeague Women Final Six

 The 2025 EuroLeague Women Final Six was the concluding round of the tournament of the 2024–25 EuroLeague Women season, the 67th season of Europe's premier club basketball tournament, and the 28th edition since being rebranded as the EuroLeague Women.
-It is the first time ever the this final six format has been adopted.
-On 2 December 2024, it was announced by FIBA Europe that the Final Six would be played at the Pabellón Príncipe Felipe in Zaragoza, Sapain, on 9–13 April 2025.
+It is the first time ever that this final six format has been adopted.
+On 2 December 2024, it was announced by FIBA Europe that the Final Six would be played at the Pabellón Príncipe Felipe in Zaragoza, Spain, on 9–13 April 2025.

 Numerous sponsors have been brought in for this season-ending event, including Azulmarino, DAZN, Silbö, Iberia and Endesa.

 ZVVZ USK Praha won their second title after triumphing over CBK Mersin in the final.
-With legendary coach, Natalia Hejkova, winning the title before her retirement.
+With legendary coach, Natália Hejková, winning the title before her retirement.

 Venue

-On 2 December 2024, it was announced by FIBA Europe that the Final Six would be played at the Pabellón Príncipe Felipe in Zaragoza, Sapain, on 9–13 April 2025.
+On 2 December 2024, it was announced by FIBA Europe that the Final Six would be played at the Pabellón Príncipe Felipe in Zaragoza, Spain, on 9–13 April 2025.
 As part of the deal, Zaragoza will be hosting the Final Six for the next three seasons.